• Skip to primary navigation

 Scrambled Eggs with Cauliflower

 Let's introduce another recipe from Czech cuisine!
-This time we are going to make scrambled eggs with cauliflower, which we Czechs call "kvetakovy mozecek".
-What it implies in translation and how this dish tastes, I will reveal later in the article!
+This time, we are going to make scrambled eggs with cauliflower, which we Czechs call "Květákový mozeček."
+I will explain what this name means and how the dish tastes later in the article!

 5 from 1 vote